Journaling to Reduce Stress

 Finding a more positive outlook on difficult or stressful situations is not suppressing our feelings.
 In fact, it’s expressing our feelings, even the deepest hardest emotions, in a safe space – then being able to help ourselves change our energy around the situation through visualization and the power of hope.
 Once we have regained balance in our minds and energy, if even for a little while, we are so much better able to face the day and deal with whatever comes our way.

-Journaling is not the full answer to all of life’s problems.
+Journaling is not the answer to all the uncertainties in divorce.

 But it helps.
 It’s a free, simple, accessible coping tool to aid in managing stress and anxiety.
 And any tool that helps you feel a little more balanced and little less anxious is empowering.